-The most potent plant-based source of Vitamin K2 is fermented natto extract.
-I use this vetted source.
+The most potent plant-based source of Vitamin K2 (as MK7) is fermented natto extract.
+I’ve used this brand for years.

 Oral probiotics are helpful to reduce the frequency of ear, nose, and throat infections and to improve the health of the teeth and gums.
 This brand has the best ingredients I’ve found, and it is a chewable, great-tasting tablet good for both kids and adults.

 Vitamin C: Most vitamin C on the market is synthetically derived as ascorbic acid from GMO corn.
-Make sure you source only whole food based vitamin C. Here is where I buy mine (I personally like to rotate these quality whole food sources).
+Make sure you source only whole food based vitamin C. Here is where I buy mine.
+Use coupon code Healthy10 for 10% off.